-Born on August 11, 1921, in Ithaca, New York, Alex Haley served in the U.S. Coast Guard for two decades before pursuing a career as a writer.
-He eventually helmed a series of interviews for Playboy magazine and later co-authored The Autobiography of Malcolm X. The following decade, Haley made history with his book Roots, chronicling his family line from Gambia to the slave-holding South.
+Alex Haley served in the U.S. Coast Guard for two decades before pursuing a career as a writer.
+He eventually helmed a series of interviews for Playboy magazine and later co-authored The Autobiography of Malcolm X. The following decade, Haley made history with his book Roots, chronicling his family line from Gambia to the enslaved-holding South.
 The Pulitzer Prize-winning book was turned into a 1977 miniseries that became one of the most popular TV shows of all time.
 Major controversy ensued, however, when Haley was accused of plagiarism and presenting historical and genealogical inaccuracies.
 Nonetheless, Roots has remained a groundbreaking work in the public imagination.
-Haley died in Seattle, Washington, on February 10, 1992.

 'The Autobiography of Malcolm X'

 Upon retiring from the Coast Guard in 1959, Haley set out to make it as a freelance writer.
 Although he published many articles during these years, the pay was barely enough to make ends meet.

 In 1962, Haley got his big break when an interview he conducted with famous trumpeter Miles Davis was published in Hugh Hefner's Playboy magazine.
 The story was such a success that Haley embarked on a series of write-ups for the publication that would eventually be known as "The Playboy Interviews," in which he talked to such prominent African American figures as Martin Luther King Jr., Leontyne Price, Sammy Davis Jr., Quincy Jones and Malcolm X.